SerratedGrin/Elk-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, scalable, and reliable - in addition to restricting unsecured access to the network.

 First and foremost - the load balancer's off-loading function, or distribution of traffic across multiple servers, mitigates Denial of Service attacks.
 This highly valuable security measure alone highlights the benefit of a load balancer.

+Load balancing ensures that the application will be highly available, scalable, and reliable - in addition to restricting unsecured access to the network.
 Load balancers also offer a health probe function, obtaining reports of servers with issues and stops sending traffic to said servers.

+The virtual network and allocated security group the DVWA machines have been configured within ensures the filtering of network traffic via security rules, such as which ports are allowed access.
+This is true for the virtual network and allocated security group for the ELK server as well.

+  - Note that the networks are peering - this allows both networks to seemlessly connect with each other, and simplifies configurations of the resource group containing the entire infrastructure.

+Filebeat collects data about the file system, ones that you can specify as may be necessary with a larger organization, and forwards them to Elasticsearch and/or Logstash for indexing.

+Metricbeat (an accompanying service to Filebeat) collects server metrics - such as uptime, hardware utilization, peak response time, etc. This is particularly important tool for monitoring services such as Apache2 or MySQL.
+This data is also forwarded to Elasticsearch and/or Logstash.

-Note that Filebeat is a separate entity within the diagram, but it is a running service on the DVWA host machines - gathering log data to export to the ELK application (specifically, to ElasticSearch and/or Logstash).
+ - Note that Filebeat is a separate entity within the diagram, but it is a running service on the DVWA host machines.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems and system metrics.
+More detail about the ELK configuration [below](https://github.com/SerratedGrin/Elk-Stack-Project#elk-configuration).
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.